-This paper empirically examines the inflation function for India using the timeseries data for the financially deregulated period.
-Using ADRL methodology, the paper estimated the determinants of inflation and found that the lagged deficit, output gap and supply side factors have a significant effect on the level of inflation in India.
-The instantaneous effect of fiscal deficit on inflation is refuted in our WPI models; and also in CPI models while controlling for financially deregulated regime.
-This result has policy implications in terms of long term fiscal-monetary policy coordination.
+This paper empirically examines the inflation function for India using the time-series data for the financially deregulated period.
+Using ADRL methodology, the paper estimated the determinants of inflation and found that the supply side factors indeed have a significant effect on the level of inflation in India.
+This result has policy implications in the light of new monetary framework in India where there is an agreement between the Central Bank and Government of India to decide that the sole monetary policy decision should be price stability with growth as backup.
+However, as inflation is determined by both monetary and supply side variables, the inflation targeting might not be an ideal way of inflation management.